nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `insertPP 1 w/1 pp/200`
 * `insertPP 2 w/1 pp/300`

-### Assignments
+### Assignments & Submissions

+#### Preface:

+Assignment: A school assignment.
+Has an alphanumeric name, a non-negative integer total marks, and student submissions associated with it.

+Submission: Linked to an assignment.
+Each student has a submission for every existing assignment.

+#### Commands:

-For assignments, you can make the following calls:
+For assignments & submissions, you can make the following calls:
 * add_asgn
 * delete_asgn
 * grade